 Train With Us

-A limited number of individually-tailored, post-doctoral fellowships are available to highly motivated individuals whose research interests coincide with or further the goals of the Center.
-Former fellows have gone onto independent academic research careers and to important leadership positions at NIH.
+A limited number of individually-tailored post-doctoral fellowships are available to highly motivated individuals whose research interests coincide with or further the goals of the Center.
+Former fellows have gone on to have independent academic research careers and important leadership positions at NIH.
 Doctoral level candidates in diverse fields are eligible to apply.
 Please see the staff page for current fellows and their backgrounds.
 Send a cover letter and CV to Dr. Evins to be considered.

-ACGME approved fellowship in addiction psychiatry available as a one-year fellowship or as a two-year half-time fellowship combined with sponsored research or private practice.
+ACGME-approved fellowships in addiction psychiatry are available as a one-year fellowship or as a two-year half-time fellowship combined with sponsored research or private practice.
 Psychiatrists who complete the fellowship are board eligible in addiction psychiatry.
-Previous clinical fellows have gone on to successful academic careers at Harvard and Yale, to direct private organizations that provide treatment services for people with psychiatric and substance use disorders in the community, and to private practice.
+Previous clinical fellows have gone on to have successful academic careers at Harvard and Yale, to direct private organizations that provide treatment services for people with psychiatric and substance use disorders in the community, and to private practice.

 For more information on how to apply for any of these fellowships, go to our How to Apply page.